19th Amendment Centennial Events

 Authors Rebecca Roberts and Lucinda Robb preview their new book, The Suffragist Playbook: Your Guide to Changing the World, which contains stories of the women who fought and won the right to vote.
 Presented by the National Archives Foundation.

-Video messages from Archivist of the United States David S. Ferriero and Deputy Archivist of the United States Debra Steidel Wall released on NARA social media and on Archives.gov.
+A video message from Archivist David S. Ferriero and Deputy Archivist Debra Steidel Wall will go out on social media and on Archives.gov/women.

 August 27, 1 p.m.
 ET